JOSEPH129009/stm32h7_bootload_app/README.md

 - versioning are MAJOR.MINOR.PATCH. each is represented by 1 byte value (0 ~ 255)
  e.g. v2.0.23 (update_info.version[0]=0x02, update_info.version[1]=0x00, update_info.version[2]=0x17)

-- the update struct takes firmware version from app but it's not store into the flash nor in the eeprom yet.
+- the update struct (update address,firmware version, checksum) taken from desktop serial app is not stored into the flash nor the eeprom. if they are stored in EEPROM, checksum can be checked before the jump at every boot-up.

 - For STM32H7, **a flash word = 8 word * 32bit =  256bits**